The SEO landscape is always changing, making it tough to stay on top of all…

 We all know keywords are the basis of any Pay-Per-Click campaign.
 At SocialSEO, we do an extensive keyword research and analysis and create a targeted keyword list for each campaign, but until that campaign launches, you won’t have the data you need to see which keywords are outperforming others.
 By reviewing keyword data on clicks, impressions, and conversions; we can make adjustments like, increasing bids for the highest-converting keywords, pausing keywords with a high number of clicks but no conversions and adding keyword phrases that triggered your ad but haven’t been added to the account yet.

-As with Keywords, we build extensive Negative Keyword lists before even launching a campaign.
+As with Keywords, we build extensive Negative Keyword lists before even launching a digital campaign.
 However, it’s not until that campaign launches that we can see the full extent of irrelevant terms people are searching for that trigger your ads to show, so that we can add those words/phrases to the Negative Keyword list and prevent those wasteful clicks.
 As your campaign compiles more and more data, we continue adding negative keywords to our campaigns, thereby preventing more and more irrelevant searches.

 Google has recently changed how they provide Quality Scores for keywords.
 Before each keyword would get a score almost immediately, now keywords need to accumulate performance data before they receive a score.
 This can take anywhere from 1 day to 1 month, many times even longer.
 We can work to increase Quality Scores, and this can be done several different ways, but they all take time.
 Time for us to make changes and time for data to accumulate that we can analyze to determine which changes were the most effective.
 Depending on how many clicks/impressions your ads are receiving, this process could take days-weeks for us to really see movement on those quality scores.